Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 Third and last is the cherry blossoms at the foot of Mt Hodo in the area known as “Sakura Tree Lined Pathway”, which typically bloom mid to late April.

-The cherry blossom period for 2018 is from April 14th to 30th, during which time you have to pay to enter this walkway and for parking.
-It costs 200 yen for adults to enter, 100 yen for children over 6 years old and parking costs 500 yen.
+The cherry blossom period for 2019 is from April 13th to 28th, during which time you have to pay to enter this walkway and for parking.
+The cherry blossoms will be lit up at night during this period.
+It costs 200 yen for adults to enter the area, 100 yen for children over 6 years old and parking costs 500 yen.

-They have another event on April 14th and 15th in “Hana no Sato” where they are offering you a chance to get your photo taken by a drone with the cherry blossom trees in the background.
+Last year they had another event that first weekend (April 13th / 14th) in “Hana no Sato” where they offered you a chance to get your photo taken by a drone with the cherry blossom trees in the background.
 It is free, but they require you fill out a 1 minute questionnaire.
+It is not yet known if they will have this again in 2019.

 As the cherry blossoms are quite spread out they have come up with a fun way to get around the cherry blossom locations.
 You can hire a “mobitoro” for 1500 yen for one hour during the cherry blossom season: